-The Trust supports independent colleges and universities with full-time undergraduate enrollments of at least 1,000 students (headcount) and total undergraduate and graduate student populations (full-time equivalents) of under 5,000 in the six New England states, New York, Pennsylvania, and New Jersey, plus a few grandfathered institutions inside and outside the nine-state region.
-It also supports vocational and independent secondary schools in the immediate Worcester area; a group of Trust-determined major organizations with educationally-related missions in Worcester; and YMCAs located in Massachusetts.
+The Trust supports independent colleges and universities with full-time undergraduate enrollments of at least 1,000 students (headcount) and total undergraduate and graduate student populations (full-time equivalents) of 5,000 or fewer in the six New England states, New York, Pennsylvania, and New Jersey, plus a few grandfathered institutions inside and outside the nine-state region.
+It also supports vocational and independent secondary schools in the immediate Worcester area; a group of Trust-determined major organizations with educationally related missions in Worcester; and YMCAs located in Massachusetts.

 How does the Alden Trust define a full-time student?